 Australian War Memorial

-Many foreigners might be surprised to know that Australia played a large part in both of the world wars.
-The Australian War Memorial is a large museum located inside a memorial building, and it will probably take much more time to go through than you might expect.
+Many foreigners might be surprised to know that Australia played a large part in both world wars.
+The Australian War Memorial is a large museum located inside a commemorative building.
+Keep in mind that it will probably take much more time to go through this memorial than you might expect.